 - Supports a number of Linux distros

 - Free tool

-This is one of the best ISO burners to burn ISO imaged on CD/DVD/USB-Drive/SD cards/ZIP drives.
+This is one of the best ISO burners to burn ISO images on CD/DVD/USB-Drive/SD cards/ZIP drives.
 The program is portable and does not copy any files on the hard disk.
-Although it is a free to use software, it provides lifetime tech support.
+Although it is free to use the software, it provides lifetime tech support.